BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ```

 ### Object accessors
-In Ruby a macro is like a method, just some code, that instead of returning a Ruby datatype returns more Ruby code!
-The implementation of macros is considered metaprogrammingb: the writing of programs that operate on other programs.
+In Ruby a macro is like a method, just some code, that instead of returning a Ruby datatype returns more Ruby code! **The implementation of macros is considered metaprogramming**: the writing of programs that operate on other programs.
 We'll implement macros to abstract away the manual, explicit definition of setter and getter methods in a Ruby class.

 In object-oriented Ruby, there is a strong convention to have a `setter` and a `getter` method that pertain to the same attribute.
 For example, a `.name` getter and a `.name=` setter on our Person class.
 Because this pattern is so common, we find ourself making these manual setter and getter definitions again and again.